Tagging a jet from a dark sector with Jet-substructures at colliders: Benchmark scenarios for dark QCD models

 \item Dark baryon.

-The lightest dark baryon is stable and it can be a dark matter candidate.
-In $SU(3)_d$ case, the population ratio of baryons over mesons in a hadronization process would be $\mathcal{O}(10)\%$, which is negligible.
-If $N_d > 3$, the ratio of baryon will be further suppressed.
-And only in $SU(2)_d$ case a considerable part of hadron in a dark jet consists of stable dark baryons.
-Thus in this work, we focus on $N_d = 3$ case as we try to distinguish a SM-like dark jet over SM backgrounds.
+The lightest dark baryon is stable and thus it can be a dark matter candidate.
+In $SU(3)_d$ case, the population ratio of baryons over mesons in a hadronization process is about $10\%$, which is negligible.
+If $N_d > 3$, the population ratio of baryon will be further suppressed.
+Only in $SU(2)_d$ case a considerable part of hadron in a dark jet consists of stable dark baryons.
+Thus in this work, we choose $N_d = 3$ and neglect dark baryons in dark hadronization process.

 \item Dark glue-ball.